Coronavirus risk is compounded by the rural

 Joaqlin Estus

-As the coronavirus spreads outward from cosmopolitan hot spots eventually it’ll reach isolated rural areas.
+As the coronavirus spread outward from cosmopolitan hot spots it reached the rural Confederated Tribes of Umatilla Indian Reservation on Monday.
+In due course, it’ll reach more isolated rural areas.
 Think of a hamlet an hour or two down an unnamed dirt road in the Southwest or an Arctic village accessible only by plane.

 Unfortunately, indications are rural areas harbor conditions that contribute to higher rates of infection and people getting more sick than in urban areas.